sjshank/Consumer_App/README.md

     3. Run 'npm install' on 'package.json'.
 This will create new folder 'node_modules' inside same directory where you can see all the mentioned dependencies inside 'package.json' will gets installed.
+    4. Run 'grunt less' for compiling style.less into style.css
-    4. Run 'node app.js' over root directory.
+    5. Run 'grunt' or 'node app.js' over root directory.

     Hit "localhost:4000" to see running application